Latter-day Commentary

 Other issues

-While I do believe we are in for some cataclysmic changes in the earth, I do not believe that mankind has caused global warming.
-When scientists first postulated that aerosols caused the hole in the ozone layer I felt it was BS.
-I think that Al Gore is an opportunist playing up natural events for political and financial gain.
+While I do believe we are in for some cataclysmic changes in the earth, I do not believe mankind has caused global warming.
+When scientists first postulated aerosols caused the hole in the ozone layer I felt it was BS.
+I think Al Gore is an opportunist playing up natural events for political and financial gain.

-I also think that there are many theories in the scientific world, especially in astronomy and cosmology, that are taken as fact.
+I think there are many theories in the scientific world, especially in astronomy and cosmology, that are taken as fact.
 I espouse alternative viewpoints of Immanuel Velikovsky, Dave Talbot, Wal Thornhill, Anthony Perrat and Anthony Larson known collectively as the Electric Universe.

 Same-sex attraction

-Just like I was born with an unwanted physical weakness of asthma in my body, I believe that people can be born with same-sex attraction.
+Just like I was born with an unwanted physical weakness of asthma in my body, I believe people can be born with same-sex attraction.
 What they do with it is one of their major tests in life.
 We are all subject to God’s command to control our sexual urges.

 You can read more about my stand on various political / social / moral issues here.